 See the VisualHaggard.org page dedicated to the illustrations found in various editions.

-I do not own the serialization of this novel in CASSELL'S MAGAZINE and have not yet seen any issues of the serialization
+I do not own the serialization of this novel in CASSELL'S MAGAZINE and have only seen the first issue of the serialization

-A copy of the American first edition next to the British first edition, neither in my collection
+Below: A copy of the Longmans, Green American first edition next to the Cassell British first edition, neither in my collection

 My copy of the first British edition, which HRH signed for Mrs. Pitt

 According to Sumner and Stillman, booksellers out of Maine: "Mrs Sarah Pitt was a writer of novels meant for children, or at least young adults -- for whom Cassell was likewise the UK publisher; she had been quite popular during the years 1881-1900."